-Looking to get into goldfish keeping?
+The types of goldfish out there are truly endless.
 If you’ve never set up a goldfish tank before, the first thing that comes to mind is probably that typical torpedo-shaped orange fish you can win at the fair.

 Little do many aquarists know that there is a whole world of goldfish (Carassius auratus) out there.
 Breeders have worked for over a thousand years to produce all sorts of selectively bred varieties.
 We’re not kidding here – this species was very popular in Ancient China.

-As a result of all this, the amount of (fancy) goldfish varieties available today is extremely varied.
-It ranges from fish that are very similar to the ancestor of our modern day goldfish (the Prussian carp, Carassius gibelio) to varieties so far removed from it you can barely recognize them.
+As a result of all this, the number of varieties available today is extremely varied.
+It ranges from fish that are very similar to the ancestor of our modern-day goldfish (the Prussian carp, Carassius gibelio) to varieties so far removed from it you can barely recognize them.